yasserfarouk/negmas/docs/overview.rst

     import negmas

-Negotiations are conducted between mutliple agents with the goal of achieving an *agreement* (usually called a contract) on one of several possible outcomes.
+Negotiations are conducted between multiple agents with the goal of achieving an *agreement* (usually called a contract) on one of several possible outcomes.
 Each *outcome* is in general an assignment to some value to a set of issues.
-Each *issue* is a variable that can take one of a – probably infinit – set of values from some predefined *domain*.
+Each *issue* is a variable that can take one of a – probably infinite – set of values from some predefined *domain*.

-The classes and funtions supporting management of issues, outcomes and responses are combined in the ``outcomes`` module.
+The classes and functions supporting management of issues, outcomes and responses are combined in the ``outcomes`` module.

 Issues